-Prime for Life- Prime for Life is an evidence-based alcohol and drug program for people of all ages.
+Prime for Life- Prime for Life is an evidence-based alcohol and drug program for people of all ages, provided by the Center for Student Wellness.
 It is designed to gently but powerfully challenge common beliefs and attitudes that directly contribute to high risk alcohol and drug use.
 The content of this program is carefully selected to achieve specific attitudinal and behavior change.
 Information is presented objectively and persuasively using documented research findings rather than opinion, exaggerations or scare tactics.